KatherineMichel/portfolio/doc/2024-recap.md

 ## This Year's Theme

-While writing this recap, I found myself typing the words, "I finally got organized and" a number of times.
+While writing this recap, I found myself thinking the words, "I finally got organized and" a number of times.
 I felt a sense of cumulative momentum this year that came from building on prior knowledge and experience.

 A few examples
 * Using the experience I had acquired from working on a major task orchestration feature at work to implement more task orchestration features
 * Applying distributed system engineering expertise across multiple products
 * Finally digging into some of the more advanced industry news such as the PyCon US Language Summit blog posts and Seth M Larson's PSF security-in-residence posts
 * Creating a DjangoCon US Talk Topics Inspiration List for the second year in a row
-* Creating a thorough PyCon US Recap that built on my prior conference experiences and was wildly popular in the Python/Django community
+* Creating a thorough PyCon US Recap that built on my industry knowledge and prior conference experiences and was wildly popular in the Python/Django community
+* Doing some "heavy lifting" from conference connections made
 * Doing all of this in a timely manner

 <!--
-Recognizing that recap's popularity, creating a presentation from it, and using it to launch a Python Guild -->
+Recognizing that recap's popularity, creating a presentation from it, and using it to launch a Python Guild Pitching PyTexas sponsorship
+-->

 ## Work